PPranavi/Music-App/README.md

 ## Known Problems
 1. A few songs from several artists do not have any preview links.
 On the web application, the audio feature is greyed out as a result.
 I have yet to address this issue in my code, but I will attempt to get around it by only fetching information of songs with all required fields filled in.
 2. The code is slightly unorganized.
 In order to enhance user readibility, I will attempt to add more comments to my code and create classes where necessary to separate methods/function definitions.
-3. My web application has yet to be beautified.
-The UI is very rigid and is not layed out in an organized manner.
+3. My web application can be beautified a bit more.
 I will attemp to beautify my web app by choosing more attractive colors, mature fonts, and styling elements (rounded image corners, etc.).

 ## Technical Issues
 1. HTML/CSS updates: When I first started this project, I made a simple css file and html file to track my changes on the web app as I updated my code.
 However, after the creation of the HTML and CSS files, any changes I made would not come up in the browser preview for my web app.
 I initially thought I wrote bad code, so I decided to search the web for an answer to this problem.
 After spending an hour looking on Stackoverflow and other forums, I still had not found a solution.
 I decided it was time for me to pose a question on Slack, but someone had already beat me to it.
 I found out that a hard refresh was the solution to my problem.
 My browser was caching my old css file and wasn't reading the updates I made.
 A hard refresh (shift+cmd+R) solved the issue.